-A classic combination for a watermelon salad is a partnership between fetta or goats cheese, with mint.
+A classic combination for a watermelon salad is a partnership between fetta or goats cheese, (The Yarra Valley version is tasty) with mint.
 One has to wonder how this interesting collaboration was formed, but somehow the trio will always knock your socks off when intermingled together.
 The juicy sweetness of the watermelon is cut through by the sharp, sour flavour of the goat’s cheese, and the cooling zing of mint really brings it to life.
 This teacup watermelon salad is something that I’ve created to be a joy for everyone on warm days.

 The dressing for my teacup salad is a zesty mixture of lemon and lime, with the floral notes of coriander combined with creamy sheep’s milk yoghurt.
 I'm using sheep’s milk yoghurt for good reason.
 If you’re familiar with dairy proteins, there are big differences in how the body responds to either A1 or A2 beta casein proteins.
 A2 protein is the name of a milk protein that was previously in all dairy herds until a natural mutation occurred in the European herd thousands of years ago.
 Dairy milk will often contain a mix of A1 and A2 beta casein proteins, but milk from goats, sheep, camels, buffalo, yaks, donkeys is either mostly or completely A2, which is doesn’t inflame the body like A1 proteins, and is often tolerated by people who wouldn’t be able to consume other dairy products without ill effects.
 Sheep’s milk yoghurt is also exceptionally cooling and refreshing, with the added bonus of providing your gut with some lovely beneficial bacteria.